mootools/mootools-core/Docs/Fx/Fx.Morph.md

 	// the styles of myClassName will be applied to the target Element. myEffect.start('.myClassName');

+### Notes:

-Whilst some complex CSS selectors will work, only simple selectors are supported.
-Eg a single class name or ID.
+- This feature only works for simple selectors like a single class or id due to limited browser support for complex selectors.

 ### See Also: